iGio90/iGio90/README.md

 ### Hi there 👋

 I create broken tools to break unbreakable apps.
-I use [Frida](https://github.com/frida/frida/) and [Unicorn](https://github.com/unicorn-engine/unicorn) for my daily task and research.
+I use [Frida](https://github.com/frida/frida/) and [Unicorn](https://github.com/unicorn-engine/unicorn) for my daily tasks and research.
 9+ years Android developer and reverse engineer.
 Still in love with open source and contribution when possible.

 <hr>